angular/angular/aio/content/guide/component/component-encapsulate-style.md

 </code-example>

-Angular adds the styles of the component as global styles to the `head` element of the document.
+Angular adds the styles of the component as global styles to the `head` element of the rendered DOM structure.

-Angular also adds the styles to all shadow DOM hosts, so the styles are available to the entore application.
+Angular also adds the styles to all shadow DOM hosts, so the styles are available to the entire application.

 <div class="lightbox">